-What you eat and drink is absolutely, directly related to how you feel and function.
-We, on the Olympic Peninsula, we are blessed to live in a food paradise.
+What you eat and drink is absolutely and directly related to how you feel and function.
+On the Olympic Peninsula, we are blessed to live in a food paradise.

 - In 1946, more than 50% of food came from within 20 miles of its point of consumption.
 On average, food travelled 40 miles from its source.
 Now, food is transported sometimes, thousands of miles to reach the grocery store.

 Long distance food transportation consumes large quantities of fossil fuels.
 “We are spending far more energy to get food to the table than the energy we get from eating the food.
 A head of lettuce grown in the Salinas Valley of California and shipped nearly 3,000 miles to Washington, D.C., requires about 36 times as much fossil fuel energy in transport as it provides in food energy when it arrives,” says Worldwatch Research Associate Brian Halweil.

 - Much of the food shipped from hundreds of miles away needs to be picked while unripe then gassed to “ripen” after transport, is highly factory-processed with preservatives, and is irradiated.
 Further, scientists are trying to genetically modify our food so that it can last even longer.
 Do we really want that?

 - It is believed that long-distance food trade is beneficial because everyone can buy at lowest-cost provider, but farm communities benefit very little and often suffer as a result of freer trade in agricultural goods.

 “The economic benefits of food trade are a myth.
 The big winners are agribusiness monopolies that ship, trade, and process food.
 Agricultural policies, including the new Farm Bill, tend to favor factory farms, giant supermarkets, and long-distance trade, and cheap, subsidized fossil fuels encourage long-distance shipping.
 The big losers are the world’s farmers and their surrounding communities.”